akdag979/ELK_Stack_Project/README.md

 -Create a virtual machine named Jump-Box-Provisioner.
 Take note of the publicIpAddress.
 	SSH into your VM.
 In my example, the IP address is 137.135.52.100 -->ssh azureuser@137.135.52.100

 -Create 3 webservers named as Web-1, Web-2, Web-3 in an availibilty set without public adress.
+	Make sure image is Ubuntuserver and size is "Standard B1ms" Use pentest.yml file to configure VM's with docker.

 -Create a load balancer